 - If you are still testing your ideas in the market.

 - If the app should be able to use any hardware the device offers.

-For mobile application development, the best option lies within the goals and priorities of your business.
+For mobile application development, choosing between native vs hybrid mobile app development depends on the overall goals and priorities of your business.

 Based on platform

-When it comes to development time, hybrid applications are the most cost effective ones.
-Likewise, hybrid applications are simpler to maintain as they have a single code base.
-Native apps on the other hand have multiple code bases since they serve specifically to every platform.
+When it comes to development time and cost, the native vs hybrid mobile app development debate resolves in itself as hybrid applications are the most cost-effective ones.
+They are simpler to maintain as they have a single code base.
+Native apps, on the other hand, have multiple code bases since they serve specifically to every platform.

 Based on User Experience

 Since native applications are specially designed for a specific application store, they give the best user experience.
 Local applications consider hardware abilities and screen size.
-In correlation with hybrid applications that only have one code base for all platforms, thus, it is impossible to expect a good user experience.
+In correlation with hybrid applications that only have one code base for all platforms, thus, one must have to compromise on a good user experience to a certain extent.